Swallowing Difficulty: Introduction

 Swallowing Difficulty: Misdiagnosis

 Diagnosing swallowing difficulty and its cause may be delayed or missed because in some cases, swallowing difficulty may not be severe enough for a person to seek medical care.
-In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as swallowing difficulty, may not occur immediately, such as in cancer of ...more misdiagnosis »
+In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as swallowing difficulty, may not occur immediately, such as in cancer of the ...more misdiagnosis »

 Symptoms of Swallowing Difficulty